Sarang-1407/Singapore-business-dashboard/README.md

 ## Filtering and Customization

-- The **Geographic Distribution** map is filtered to show the top 10-20 postal codes by frequency to avoid clutter.
-This setting can be adjusted by modifying the filters within Tableau.
 - Entity status categories have been grouped to provide a cleaner view of active and inactive businesses.

 ## Usage